saiya/drove/README.md

 Drove was made as in-house infrastructure management tool and battle-proven over half of year.

-To made public, the code is written and published to npm in late of 2020.
+To made public, the code is rewritten and published to npm in late of 2020.